MD Student Health Services

 We offer discounted memberships for medical students at Healthtrax Garden City, a full-service fitness center located at Winthrop Wellness Pavilion.
 The 35,000-square-foot fitness facility is equipped with strength and cardio equipment; has an aquatics center with two pools, a whirlpool, and sauna; and offers classes including Group Power, yoga, Pilates, and group cycling.
 Childcare is available.

 We are committed to providing equal educational opportunity and participation for students with disabilities.
-To request accommodations or any other disability services, please contact the Office of Students and Diversity at 516-240-7230 or at email@example.com.
+To request accommodations or any other disability services, please contact the Office of Student Affairs at 516-240-7230 or at email@example.com.

 New Medical Student Health Requirements